RaheelTheDeveloper/damp/README.md

 ### Prerequisites

-You need to use Ubuntu 20.04 in Cloud or install Python 3.8 in your local machine explicitly.
+First of all, you need at least 5GB memory available.
+Then, you need to use Ubuntu 20.04 in Cloud or install Python 3.8 in your local machine explicitly.
 Also you need to download and set up Docker with below bash file command.

 ```
-sudo bash docker.sh
+sudo bash cloud/docker.sh
 ```

 ### Installing